CarlosVRL/java-rmi-demo/README.md

 ## Demo

-See `makefile` for build and run commands
+See `makefile` for build and run commands.

 Build the source code